Hoi An and Hoi An Beaches

 An Bang Beach

 Located just 3 kilometres from Hoi An city centre, An Bang Beach offers an entirely different experience from Cua Dai Beach.
 It stretches 4 kilometres, with beautiful landscapes and serene natural scenery.
-The sand on An Bang Beach is white and very soft, which was perfect for our twins to play around on and build sandcastles.
+The sand on An Bang Beach is white and very soft.
+It was perfect for our twins to play around on and build sandcastles.

 An Bang Beach is a pure definition of relaxation, even without some fancy treats.
 While Cua Dai beach has countless water activities, at An Bang Beach, you just need your board shorts or bikini, and you will find yourself smiling at how peaceful the surroundings are.

-The water at An Bang Beach is crystal clear, and we were even able to see the marine lives underneath.
+The water at An Bang Beach is crystal clear.
+We were even able to see the marine lives underneath.

 Lastly, the great thing about An Bang beach that makes it a must-visit is the sunset and sunrise.
 It is magnificent and majestic.
 This is also about the time fishermen launch their boats into the sea, making the atmosphere incredibly breathtaking.